afcarl/fss17/essay.md

 ## Hints

-Note that you cannot read all the the following.
+Note that you **cannot** read all the the following.
 Best to focus in on one or two areas.

 ### Methods for  model readabilty

+- PLanners
+    - Don't report the classifications, but the deltas between nodes in the tree
+    - As done in your homework.
+    - As done in CrossTrees https://arxiv.org/pdf/1609.03614
 - Fast Frugal Trees
     - Good overview: https://goo.gl/5Kkary
     - Background motivation: https://goo.gl/kHrb9s